Integrated BioDesign Lab

 Why now?

-Our lab takes advantage of the convergence between modern advances in engineering methodologies and maturing understanding of human cells and tissues to develop new therapeutic strategies.
+Our lab takes advantage of the convergence between modern advances in engineering methodologies and maturing understanding of human cells and tissues to develop new organs-on-chips platforms and regenerative strategies.
 By working at the interface of these technologies, we can form innovative ideas to achieve a greater impact on clinical needs and human health.